starlord-daniel/ratify-store-plugin/README.md

 ## Running/Testing

 To run/test the behaviour of your storage, you need to build it first.
 The plugin itself is not part of ratify (called out-of-tree) and therefor need to be built separately from it.

 To do this, run this go command from the root of the repo:

 ```bash
 go build
 ```

+The ratify project can be found and [cloned from GitHub](https://github.com/deislabs/ratify).
-To use this with ratify, you'd need to move the executable to your ratify directory, into the `ratify/.ratify/plugins` folder.
+To use this plugin with ratify, you'd need to move the executable to your ratify directory, into the `ratify/.ratify/plugins` folder.

 >info: Currently, the data for the filesystem storage has to be copied to the `.ratify` folder.

-A valid structure (in the ratify repo) can look as follows:
+A valid structure (in the [main ratify repo](https://github.com/deislabs/ratify)) can look as follows:

 ```bash
 .ratify/plugins/